 Conclusion

 If you want to glue a baseboard in place, it’s a perfectly acceptable alternative to nailing in many cases.
 You can even use both if you’re looking for added security.
-Just remember that industrial glue is still a heavy-duty tool and should be respected as much as anything else in your toolkit.
+Remember that industrial glue is still a heavy-duty tool and should be respected as much as anything else in your toolkit.

 Sources